 Try these positive writing, drawing and colouring templates for children from our partner, The Happy News to spread a little joy.

 We're going on a bear hunt - ask your neighbours to put a teddy bear in their front windows or somewhere they can be seen from the road.
 Those out for and about can spot teddies as they go.
 You can also try with decorated eggs for a spin on an Easter egg hunt!
+Here are a few more lovely things you can do in your community.

 Pick up the phone - particularly if people aren’t online.
 It’s a simple way to check-in and have a conversation.
 A short phone call can really brighten someone’s day, especially if they live alone or are vulnerable.
 Try setting up a phone tree for neighbours, friends or family to stay connected, we've created a template to make it easy.